codacy/docs/docs/related-tools/engines.md

 Codacy uses a system of plugin engines to extend the scope of analyses on your repositories, allowing support for new tools and languages every day.
 To create your own engine, check the [Tool Developer Guide](tool-developer-guide.md).

-## Analysis Engines
+## Analysis engines

 Here are the engines currently used on Codacy.
-Our GitHub links list the version being used for each engine as well as additional plugins that we support for each tool.
+The GitHub repositories list the version used by each engine and extra plugins supported for each tool.

 <table>
 <thead>